day0market/pyalgotrader/docs/cta_strategy.md

 &nbsp;

-### Single Strategy Backtesting example
+###  single strategy backtesting example

-- Import and backtesting engineCTATactics
+-  import and backtesting engine CTA tactics
-- Back to measured parameters，Such as：Variety、KLine cycle、Start and end dates backtesting、Fees、Slippage、Contract size、Seed money
+-  back to measured parameters ， such as ： variety , K line cycle ,  start and end dates backtesting ,  fees ,  slippage ,  contract size ,  seed money
-- Loading policies and data to the engine，Running back-tested。
+-  loading policies and data to the engine ， running back-tested .
-- Calculated based on the daily statistics profitability，Calculation of statistical indicators，Statistical Indicators Mapping。
+-  calculated based on the daily statistics profitability ， calculation of statistical indicators ， statistical indicators mapping .

 ```